Quickstart

 ablo init scaffolds your project (next step shows what it creates) and ends

-points at the database you own; in the sandbox you can skip the database
+you own; on a development branch you can skip the database entirely and let

-entirely and let Ablo’s test plane host the rows (apiKey only).
-There is no
+Ablo host the rows (apiKey only).
+There is no keyless mode — a key is always

-separate hosted demo, not your app.)
+required.
+(The public /sandbox page is a separate hosted demo, not your app.)

 2. Your Ablo schema (init scaffolded it)

-The schema is the contract — it generatesablo.<model> methods for app code,
+The schema is the contract — it generates ablo.<model> methods for app code,

 server actions, agents, and React reads.
 Declare only the synced models Ablo